CristanchoLina/DRAAnimalMetapop/README.md

 # Supplementary material for the article
 # *Dynamic resource allocation for controlling pathogen spread on a large animal metapopulation network* (Cristancho-Fajardo L., Ezanno P., Vergu E.).
-Python Simulation Code and simulated datasets  for the article Dynamic resource allocation for controlling pathogen spread on a large animal metapopulation network (Cristancho-Fajardo L., Ezanno P., Vergu E.):
+Python Simulation Code for simulating the data anf generating the figures in the article Dynamic resource allocation for controlling pathogen spread on a large animal metapopulation network (Cristancho-Fajardo L., Ezanno P., Vergu E.):

 - The fixed_parameters folder contains the fixed simulation setting, fixed network structure and fixed demographic parameters.
 As well as the notebook on their generation.

 - The vaccination folder, contains:

   - The dynamic folder, contains:
     - The score_list folder: contains the text files with the names of the score functions to be tested.
 As well as the notebook on their generation.
     - The vaccination_functions.py script gathers the main functions used in the generation of the simulated epidemic under vaccination allocation
-    - launcher_vacc_endemicdynamic.py is the script that generates the simulated dynamics under vaccination, in the endemic scenario.
-    - launcher_vacc_epidemicdynamic.py is the script that generates the simulated dynamics under vaccination, in the epidemic scenario.
-    - simulated_data_vaccend_dynamic is the folder that contains the simulated datasets for vaccination with b_fix = 25\% of initial total population, in the           endemic scenario.
+    - launcher_vacc_endemicdynamic.py is the script that generates the simulated dynamics under vaccination according to each scoring function in the score_list folder, with b_fix = 25\% of initial total population, in the endemic scenario.
-    - simulated_data_vaccepi_dynamic is the folder that contains the simulated datasets for vaccination with b_fix = 25\% of initial total population, in the           epidemic scenario.
+    - launcher_vacc_epidemicdynamic.py is the script that generates the simulated dynamics under vaccination according to each scoring function in the score_list folder, with b_fix = 25\% of initial total population, in the epidemic scenario.
   - The percolation folder, contains:
     - The score_budget_list folder: contains the text files with the combinations of the score functions and quantity of resource (b_fix) to be tested.
       As well as the notebook on their generation.
     - The vaccination_functions.py script gathers the main functions used in the generation of the simulated epidemic under vaccination allocation
     - launcher_percolation_vaccendemic.py is the script that generates the percolation experiments for vaccination, in the endemic scenario.
     - launcher_percolation_vaccepidemic.py is the script that generates the percolation experiments for vaccination, in the epidemic scenario.
-    - percolation_vacc_endemic_data is the folder that contains the simulated datasets in the percolation experiments for vaccination, in the endemic scenario.
-    - percolation_vacc_epidemic_data is the folder that contains the simulated datasets in the percolation experiments for vaccination, in the epidemic scenario.

 - The treatment folder, contains:

   - The dynamic folder, contains:
       - The score_list folder: contains the text files with the names of the score functions to be tested.
 As well as the notebook on their generation.
       - The treatment_functions.py script gathers the main functions used in the generation of the simulated epidemic under treatment allocation
-      - launcher_treatment_endemic_dynamic.py is the script that generates the simulated dynamics under treatment, in the endemic scenario.
-      - launcher_treatment_epidemic_dynamic.py is the script that generates the simulated dynamics under treatment, in the epidemic scenario.
-      - simulated_data_treatend_dynamic is the folder that contains the simulated datasets for treatment with b_fix = 25 herds, in the endemic scenario.
+      - launcher_treatment_endemic_dynamic.py is the script that generates the simulated dynamics under treatment according to each scoring function in the score_list folder, with b_fix = 25 herds, in the endemic scenario.
-      - simulated_data_treatepi_dynamic is the folder that contains the simulated datasets for treatment with b_fix = 25 herds, in the epidemic scenario.
+      - launcher_treatment_epidemic_dynamic.py is the script that generates the simulated dynamics under treatment according to each scoring function in the score_list folder, with b_fix = 25 herds, in the epidemic scenario.
   - The percolation folder, contains:
       - The score_budget_list folder: contains the text files with the combinations of the score functions and quantity of resource (b_fix) to be tested.
         As well as the notebook on their generation.
       - The treatment_functions.py script gathers the main functions used in the generation of the simulated epidemic under treatment allocation
       - launcher_percolation_treatment_endemic.py is the script that generates the percolation experiments for treatment, in the endemic scenario.
       - launcher_percolation_treatment_epidemic.py is the script that generates the percolation experiments for treatment, in the epidemic scenario.
-      - percolation_treatment_endemic_data is the folder that contains the simulated datasets in the percolation experiments for treatment, in the endemic scenario.
-      - percolation_treatment_epidemic_data is the folder that contains the simulated datasets in the percolation experiments for treatment, in the epidemic scenario.

--  **The plots_article.ipynb is a jupyter-notebook that reads the simulated datasets and generates the figures presented in the main text of the article**.
+-  **The plots_article.ipynb is a jupyter-notebook that reads the simulated datasets (once the 4 launcher scripts are run) and generates the figures presented in the main text of the article**.